AgustinCode/LinkedIn-Easy-Apply-Bot/README.md

 - Setup for Selenium WebDriver.
 - Login functionality.
 - Job search functionality.
-- Initial job collection functionality.
+- Initial job collection functionality in function of pages to be navigated.

 ## To-Do